 NelNet is one of the nation's largest student loan servicing companies.
-What happens is that the United States Department of Education contracts with companies like NelNet to provide servicing options for their student loan portfolio.
+What happens is that the U.S. Department of Education contracts with companies like NelNet to provide student loan servicing options for their student loan portfolio.

 What many student loan borrowers don't realize is that companies like NelNet have as much power as the government when it comes to managing your student loans.
-Student loan servicing companies like NelNet are contracted to:

 - Administer the transfer of student loans